PacificViking/q/README.md

 - python uses packages (torch, pycuda, tensorflow) that has dependency cuda, so cuda-toolkit might be needed

 ## Local Changes
+(also pyfa)
-I installed hyprprop using nix-env because it's not replicable (also pyfa) ripgrep localpkgs and localnixpkgs
+ripgrep localpkgs and localnixpkgs